 Reiterman, Tim, & Jacobs, John.
 2008 (1982).
 Raven: The untold story of the Rev. Jim Jones and his people.
 (Reprint.).
 New York, NY: Jeremy P. Tarcher/Penguin.

 Smith, J. Alfred.
 2004.
 Breaking the silence: Reflections of a black pastor.
-In Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Eds.), Peoples Temple and black religion in America (pp. 139–157).
-Bloomington, IN: Indiana University Press.
+In Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer (Eds.), Peoples Temple and Black Religion in America (pp. 139–157).
+Bloomington, IN: University of Indiana Press.

 Taylor, James Lance.
 2013.
 Black churches, Peoples Temple, and civil rights politics in San Francisco.
 In R. Drew Smith (Ed.), From every mountainside: Black churches and the broad terrain of civil rights (pp. 85–110).
 Albany, NY: State University of New York Press.

 Twemlow, Stuart W., & Hough, George.
 2008 (Winter).
 The cult leader as agent of a psychotic fantasy of masochistic group death: The revolutionary suicide in Jonestown, Psychoanalysis and Psychotherapy, 24(2), 222–239.